-The Western and Northern Aboriginal Languages Alliance (WANALA) biannual forum was held in Batchelor last week.
+The Western and Northern Aboriginal Languages Alliance (WANALA) biannual forum was held in Batchelor on 17-18 October 2018.
 It brought together interested people from language centres around WA and the NT, as well as some other interested parties.
 One of the streams focused on collections management, which is always a challenge for language centres.
 There are many technical issues (which of the myriad tools available are appropriate for which context?
 How to weigh up usability, price, functionality, support required and rapid turnover?), funding issues (there is rarely funding available to support the time and human resources required for appropriate collection and archiving of precious language resources) and intellectual property issues (language centres are answerable to the communities they serve, while also managing compliance with national laws, negotiating the balance between open sharing and careful restriction).
 This workshop was an excellent opportunity for people to come together and share ideas about all these issues in a supportive, friendly environment.

 The first morning involved presentations from language centres about the issues they face.
 Julie Walker shared the Wangka Maya experience, having been incorporated in 1987 but not having an archive when she started in 2013.
 This meant there was no system in place for managing the collection of books, recordings and files produced in languages of the Pilbara over many decades.
 A fire in the building led to smoke damage that destroyed over 5000 cassettes, which in turn affected relationships in the community.
 A significance assessment and conservation assessment led to recommendations for disaster planning, and they outsourced a South Australian company to digitise their collection.
 She noted that specialist support is very hard to find in remote contexts, making it incredibly expensive to build and support appropriate infrastructure, and long distances between communities means that workshops need to be carefully planned – laptops running out of power hundreds of kilometres away is a problem not faced in our major cities.
 The language centre faces many requests from community members to access materials, so detailed metadata is required, which also linked to physical or digital locations – knowing something exists is not the same as being able to show it to someone.